top of page

 December 4, 2023

 How much time does it take for a sticky particle to diffuse out of a given compartment?
 We develop an analytical framework to solve this open problem, which has applications in biophysics and nanoscience.
-We present the first exact solution to the problem, revealing that adsorption and desorption rates (which are largely unknown) can be inferred from the mean and variance of the escape time.
+This is used to elucidate the effect of stickiness on the escape time from a slab domain, revealing that adsorption and desorption rates (which are largely unknown) can be inferred from the mean and variance of the escape time.
 An efficient scheme for simulating “sticky escape” from arbitrary domains is also presented.

 bottom of page